bjafl-sps/PY-101/Docs/01_Getting-Started/01_Python-features.md

     - This allows developers to optimize performance-critical parts of code.

 ## Wrapping it up
 If some of these points didn't make sense to you, that's okay!
-You are still new to programming and may not be familiar with the terms used here.
+You are still new to programming and may not be familiar with all the terms used here.
 To keep it short, Python is a flexible, readable language.
 It's easier to understand for beginners, but is also very powerful!
 It has a lot of included and community-driven libraries that provide endless possibilities without the need to build everything from scratch.
 Even though labeled as good for beginners, Python is valued by skilled programmers for its simplicity and ease, contributing to faster development